-In keeping with the strategic goal to enhance the ICAC brand, the regional Publicity Committee, launched a Name the Newsletter Competition in October 2015, which was opened to members of regional institutes.
-Over 50 entries were received from members in Barbados, Guyana, Jamaica, The Bahamas and Trinidad & Tobago.
-The winning entry ICAC L-I-N-K-S was submitted by Mrs. Marsha Cope-Johnson, member of the Institute of Chartered Accountants of Jamaica (ICAJ).
+In keeping with the strategic goal to enhance the Recognising that there are no written guidelines ICAC brand, the regional Publicity Committee, launched a Name the Newsletter Competition in October 2015, which was opened to members of prepared a document to establish guidelines regional institutes.
+Over 50 entries were received for the use of the logo both internally and from members in Barbados, Guyana, Jamaica, The Bahamas and Trinidad & Tobago.
+The winning entry ICAC L-I-N-K-S was submitted by Mrs. and feedback.
+An initiative to redesign the ICAC Marsha Cope-Johnson, member of the Institute of Chartered Accountants of Jamaica (ICAJ).
 We are indebted to Marsha Cope-Johnson, whose entry captures and epitomizes the aim of the new publication, which is to establish stronger links throughout the ICAC

-The first issue of the redesigned, new-look quarterly newsletter was published in April 2016 and is an important component in the Institute's re-branding and re-positioning initiative.
-The new publication is designed to better cater to the information needs and interests of members by highlighting areas such as current events, developments and evolutions within the accountancy profession both regionally and internationally; the life, work and contribution of outstanding regional accounting professionals; and the function and relevance of the regional committees to the wider membership of the ICAC, among others.
+The first issue of the redesigned, new-look quarterly newsletter was published in April 2016 and is an important component in the Institute's • IFAC's Annual Chief Executives Strategy Forum re-branding and re-positioning initiative.
+The new publication is designed to better cater to the information needs and interests of members by highlighting areas such as current in New York. events, developments and evolutions within the accountancy profession both regionally and • Public Financial Management (PFM) Regional internationally; the life, work and contribution of outstanding regional accounting professionals; and the function and relevance of the regional 2016. committees to the wider membership of the ICAC, among others.

 Three issues of newsletter were published during the year and distributed electronically to regional institutes, affiliate members and other stakeholders.
-As a key feature of the ICAC's marketing and promotional initiative, the publication is also available via the ICAC website and Facebook Page.
+As a key feature of the ICAC's marketing and promotional initiative, the publication is also available via the ICAC website • The Association of Accounting Technician's and Facebook Page.

 Thanks to the production team and the staff of the secretariat for their commitment to producing the newsletter issues during the year.
-The ICAC also records its appreciation to Association of Chartered Certified Accountants (ACCA Caribbean); Certified Professional Accountants of Canada (CPA Canada) and the Institute of Chartered Accountants of England and Wales (ICAEW), which provided advertising support for the 2016 newsletter publications.
+The ICAC also records its appreciation to Association of Chartered Certified Accountants (ACCA • IFAC 2017 Meeting of Regional Organisations Caribbean); Certified Professional Accountants of Canada (CPA Canada) and the Institute of Chartered Accountants of England and Wales the 2016 newsletter publications.